- 8:30 a.m.

 - Attend a new-member orientation and learn about Durham's public art history;

-Attend a monthly, 1.5 hour meeting, missing no more than 3 meetings per year;
+- Attend a monthly, 1.5 hour meeting, missing no more than 3 meetings per year;

-Serve additional supporting roles, such as on project-focused task forces, community engagement sessions, and/or Artist Selection Panels
+- Serve additional supporting roles, such as on project-focused task forces, community engagement sessions, and/or Artist Selection Panels

-Research and communicate public art best practices;
+- Research and communicate public art best practices;

-Communicate with public stakeholders to support public art and its funding
+- Communicate with public stakeholders to support public art and its funding

-Strategize about new public art projects that fit our strategic goals;
+- Develop new public art projects that fit our strategic goals;

-Support ancillary programming around public art installations;
+- Support ancillary programming around public art installations;

-Promote major public art achievements/events, including through social media;
+- Promote major public art achievements/events, including through social media;

-Recruit new committee members and partners;
+- Recruit new committee members and partners;

-Promote major public art achievements/events;
+- Promote major public art achievements/events;

 - Learn, laugh and grow with us as we support Durham's Public Art Program!